Kyphoplasty is used to treat painful compression fractures in the spine. In a compression fracture, all or part of a spine bone collapses.

 After the procedure:

-Patients who have kyphoplasty usually have less pain and a better quality of life after the surgery.
-They usually need fewer pain medicines, and can move better than before.
+People who have kyphoplasty often have less pain and a better quality of life after the surgery.
+They often need fewer pain medicines, and can move better than before.